RounakSen225/the-big-three-in-tennis/README.md

 - [sanky_chart.py](src/sanky_chart.py) - Generates a visualization to emphasize dominance of big 3
-- [match_length.py](src/match_length.py) - Compares winning and losing match lengths among big 3 with other tennis players
+- [match_length.py](src/match_length.py) - Compares winning and losing match lengths among big 3 and other tennis players
-- [serving_analysis.py](src/serving_analysis.py) - Extracts information about bowlers given a match and innings
+- [serving_analysis.py](src/serving_analysis.py) - Compares aces, first & second serve and double fault stats among big 3 and other tennis players
 - [mental_toughness.py](src/mental_toughness.py) - Calculates and compares mental toughness using break points
-- [rising_star.py](src/rising_star.py) - Analyzes exisiting data to predict rising star and visualizes his stats and compares with big 3
+- [rising_star.py](src/rising_star.py) - Analyzes exisiting data to predict rising star(s) and compares his stats with big 3

 ### Jupyter Notebook

-The [Jupyter Notebook](project.ipynb) has all the plotting code.
-All analyzed data is stored as one cell for easy reproducibility.
+The [Jupyter Notebook](project.ipynb) has all the code for the data analysis.

 ### Graphs

-The [`pics`](pics/) folder has images as `.png` of all the analysis plots computed.
+The [`pics`](pics/) folder has images as `.png` of all the plots.

 ## Third Party Modules